dotnet/templates/README.md

 Templates for .NET Core in Visual Studio

-## Get Started

-Templates for getting started with the .NET Framework in Visual Studio.

 ## Editorconfig

 Templates for creating a default editorconfig in Visual Studio.

 ## Testing locally